jeetsuro/java-spring-microservice-works/README.md

 # hello-jenkins-ci
-repo to practice on git-jenkins-docker-kubernetes pipeline set-up
+repo to practice on sprngBoot-git-jenkins-docker-kubernetes pipeline set-up